 SC allows BNP leader Aman to go abroad for treatment

-The Appellate Division of the Supreme Court today allowed convicted BNP leader Aman Ullah Aman to go abroad for treatment.
+The Appellate Division of the Supreme Court yesteday allowed convicted BNP leader Aman Ullah Aman to go abroad for treatment.

 The apex court ordered Aman to come back to the country and to submit a compliance report before this court by June 9.